 The honest truth is that as a working mom, you DO have too much to do and not enough time to get it done.
 All moms have too much to do, but as a working mom you have demands that others may not understand.

 So how do you keep from going completely nuts?
-You take a few minutes for a breather whether you think you have time for it or not.
+You take a few minutes for a mommy time out whether you think you have time for it or not.

 Sometimes that breather is best spent taking a hard look at your schedule, routines, child’s activities, your own expectations and the expectations of others.

 Consider Limiting Your Child’s Activities

 You may have to make a tough call about what activities your children can realistically be involved in.
 I know it seems to be the thing these days to have kids involved in as many activities as possible.
 We don’t want our kids to miss out on any opportunities and there are those who have convinced us that it’s the only way to keep our kids out of trouble (it’s not, by the way).
 We’ve bought into the hype that we aren’t good mothers if our kids aren’t involved in a long list of activities.

 Frankly, that’s nonsense, Kids can be too busy and it affects the whole family.
 They need down time so that they can just be kids.
 Unstructured time lets kids develop their imagination and creatively.
 Free time is good for your children.